 Read an interview with Miyatake here.

 Since Toei studio was the production office for both the Yamato and Leiji Matsumoto movies, their schedule was filled with one or the other for several consecutive years.
 Between the years of Be Forever (1980) and Final Yamato (1983) came Adieu Galaxy Express 999 (1981) and Captain Harlock’s own feature film, My Youth in Arcadia (1982).
-This was followed by his second TV series, Endless Road SSX (1982), a 22-episode tour de force which has yet to be imported to the English-speaking world.
+This was followed by his second TV series, Endless Road SSX (1982), a 22-episode tour de force which was imported to the English-speaking world many years later.

 The two Galaxy Express 999 movies, VHS editions from Viz Video.
 Both were released on DVD for the first time